OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 ## 🏆 Customer Success

-- I have a broad understanding of our product offerings and product strategy.
+- I have a broad understanding of Octopus product offerings and product strategy.
 - I have a deep understanding my group's product offerings and product strategy.
 - I understand what technical challenges are most impacting our customers at present, and how my own plans and the Octopus technical strategy seek to solve them.
 - I am able to anticipate and adapt systems and practices to changes in load, usage, and customer requirements.